 Work Permits and Conditions

-Law on Employment and Work of Foreigners (Official Gazette of the Republic of Montenegro, No. 22/08) provides that a foreigner may hire or work in Montenegro, under the conditions determined by law, collective agreement, ratified and published international treaties and generally accepted rules of international law.
-According to the law, the term foreigner represents a person who is not a Montenegrin citizen, whether he is a citizen of another state or a stateless person, and does not make distinguish between foreign-EU nationals and nationals of third countries.
+Law on Foreigners (Official Gazette of Montenegro, no. 12/2018 and 3/2019) provides the foundation of Employment and Work of a foreigner in Montenegro, under the conditions determined by the Law, collective agreement, ratified and published international treaties and generally accepted rules of international law.
+According to the Law, the term foreigner represents a person who is not a Montenegrin citizen, whether he/she is a citizen of another state or a stateless person, and does not make distinguish between foreign-EU nationals and nationals of third countries.

 According to the Law, foreigner may be employed, i.e. work in Montenegro, provided that he/she has: work permit, permission for permanent residence i.e. temporary residence permit, concluded labor contract and that the taxpayer has reported the work of the foreigner in accordance with this Law.